Controlled Foreign Corporation & the IRS

 In recent years, the IRS has taken an aggressive position toward foreign account, assets and corporate reporting compliance.
 The failure to timely disclose foreign assets (such as foreign corporations) may results in significant fines and penalties.

 Understanding the concept of the a controlled corporation can be difficult.
-The CFC definition is unnecessarily complicated, the examples of CFC tax can be even more confusing and the CFC tax rules are ambiguous as best.
+The definitions are unnecessarily complicated and the examples can be even more confusing.

 When a foreign corporation has U.S. ties, the IRS can more easily exert tax authority over it.
 But, without U.S. ties, the IRS had less methods for taxing the foreign corporation.
 Therefore, the U.S. (as did many other nations) developed the CFC anti-deferral regime.

 The main issue is whether the entity is “controlled.”

 The controlled foreign corporation definition is complicated, due to all the recent changes and updates to the law.
 The purpose of the CFC is to reduce and eliminate the deferral of certain controlled foreign corporation income.

 A controlled foreign corporation is equivalent to a type of IRS workaround.
 In other words, even when a foreign corporation does not have U.S. sourced income or other ties, the IRS may still be able to tax the U.S. shareholders of the corporation.
 This occurs when the foreign corporation is deemed a controlled foreign corporation or “CFC.”

 With a controlled foreign corporation (CFC), the IRS has authority over U.S. taxpayers who are shareholders of the CFC.
 The IRS wants to avoid the shareholders from deferring tax.
 Therefore, the U.S. government developed the Subpart F rules under IRC section 952.